The University in the news

 A study, gathering wave data from Scotland to Morocco, has helped University researchers clarify that storms battering Europe’s Atlantic coastline during the winter of 2013/14 were the most energetic in almost seven decades.
 Read the full article on the American Geophysical Union website.

 A University-led study has found electrical signals transmitted at high frequencies lose none of their energy when passed through graphene.
 Graphene, which is 100 times stronger than steel, has been identified as having a range of potential uses across the engineering and health sectors.
-Dr Shakil Awan, a Lecturer in the School of Computing, Electronics and Mathematics, is leading the study alongside colleagues from Cambridge and Tohoku (Japan) Universities and Nokia Technologies.
+Dr Shakil Awan, a Lecturer in the School of Engineering, Computing and Mathematics, is leading the study alongside colleagues from Cambridge and Tohoku (Japan) Universities and Nokia Technologies.
 Read more in Electronic Specifier.

 An app designed by University researchers and partners has received significant media coverage after winning an international challenge set by Epilepsy Foundation of America.
 The EpsMon app, which encourages people with epilepsy to check their condition every three months by answering a series of questions, beat 83 other entries to be named the winner of the competition, the aim of which was to produce a method to reduce the risk of seizures and help prevent Sudden Unexpected Death in Epilepsy (SUDEP).
 The University developed the app alongside Cornwall NHS Foundation Trust and Cornwall Royal Hospital and Oxfordshire-based charity SUDEP Action.
 Read more in EurekAlert.